mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 beginning to age again.

 Anagathics have two drawbacks.
-Firstly, the risk of trying to obtain a reliable supply and the disruption to the character’s biochemistry means the character must make a second Survival check if he passes his fi rst Survival check in a term.
+Firstly, the risk of trying to obtain a reliable supply and the disruption to the character's biochemistry means the character must make a second Survival check if he passes his fi rst Survival check in a term.
 If either check is failed, the character suffers a mishap and is ejected from the career.

 Secondly, the drugs cost 1d6 2,500 Credits for each term that the character uses the drugs.
-These costs are paid out of the character’s eventual mustering-out cash benefi ts.
+These costs are paid out of the character's eventual mustering-out cash benefi ts.
 If the character cannot pay these bills, he goes into debt – see Medical Debt on the following page.